kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 To support horizontal scaling of jobs, we will introduce the concept of a "Workload Slice”.
 A Workload Slice is a Workload object with an owner reference to the original Workload for a job.
 Workload Slices represent per-replica changes to a job that were not initially accounted for when the job was created.

 The benefit of Workload Slices is that Kueue can evaluate admission on a per-replica basis without changing the existing semantics of the Workload API.
 Once a Workload Slice is admitted, it will be garbage collected and its resources will be aggregated into the admission status of the parent workload.
+- Workload Slices will be submitted to the same LocalQueue that's referenced by the top-level RayCluster
+- Workload Slices will be created by Kueue and use identical PodTemplates which is already enforced by Kuberay
+- Workload Slices will beneed to belong to the same resource flavor as the top-level RayCluster that was initially admitted

 ### Creating Workload Slices